elmbridge/curriculum/Choose Your Own Emoji.md

 </section>
 ```

-Take a crack at converting this to elm.
+Take a crack at converting this to Elm.
 Some of this is straightforward — we already know how to render static elements with attributes and children using the `Html` module.
 We also already have a list of all supported emojis in `EmojiConverter.supportedEmojis`.
 But how will we render all those emojis without a lot of copying and pasting?

 Elm shines in situations like this.
-Since `View.view` is simply elm code, and `Html.Html` is just another type in elm, we can use normal transformations to produce HTML.
+Since `View.view` is simply Elm code, and `Html.Html` is just another type in Elm, we can use normal transformations to produce HTML.
 We can use `EmojiConverter.supportedEmojis` in combination with the `List` module to convert that list of emojis into a list of HTML elements!

 The code in `View.view` can use a helper method to render all emoji keys, like this: